 What happens when you do that?

-You find a variety of emotions, instances, stories and nuances in your customer reaction – even humor.
+You find a variety of emotions, instances, stories, and nuances in customer reaction – even humor.
 And humor is great because it comes from honesty.

 All you need to do is show up as a human being each and every time.

-Want to train your crew in a interactive online sales training program with the Retail Doctor?
+Want to train your crew in an interactive online sales training program with the Retail Doctor?